microsoft/Skeena-Indigenous-Typeface/README.md

 ### Build process

+*Note: the build process has been tested successfully to Python 3.12; there are known issues in gathering the requirements for the virtual environment with Pythin 3.13 and use of that version is not recommended.*

 The Skeena Indigenous fonts can be built locally using the Tiro builder tool, which is included in the repo.
 The build is configurd using a YAML format text file: [SI-MS.yml](https://github.com/microsoft/Skeena-Indigenous-Typeface/blob/main/SI-MS.yml).
 This file contains the input instructions used by the builder tool.
 [For more detailed information on the YAML configuration instruction set, consult the [TiroTools](https://github.com/TiroTypeworks/TiroTools/tree/master/Builder) repo.]

 From the top level folder: